 Net 157-171

 These majority of these cycling facilities were included in the Cycling Network Ten-Year Plan to improve the cycling infrastructure in York University Keele Campus and the Downsview Neighbourhood.
-This infrastructure will provide connections to Downsview Park, the Black Creek Ravine system and major transit stops along Line 1 and the Finch LRT.
+This infrastructure provides connections to Downsview Park, the Black Creek Ravine system and major transit stops along Line 1 and the Finch LRT.

 What are the project boundaries?

-What types of cycling facilities are being considered?
+What types of cycling facilities were installed?

-Bike lanes are a dedicated space for cyclists where motorists are not allowed to park, stop or drive.
+Bike lanes are a dedicated space for people cycling where motorists are not allowed to park, stop or drive.
 Bike lanes are painted on the road with bicycle symbols and a solid white line, and most importantly, a diamond symbol.
 The diamond symbol is used on Ontario roads to indicate that a lane is a “reserved lane”.

 Example of a bike lane